-Beneficial Interests may be exchanged for Notes represented by Individual Certificates in accordance with Condition 14.1(b) (Transfer of Registered Notes represented by Individual Certificates) of the General Terms and Conditions or Condition 15.2 (Transfer of Registered Notes represented by Individual Certificates) of the Additional Tier 1 Terms and Conditions.
+Beneficial Interests may be exchanged for Notes represented by Individual Certificates in accordance with Condition 13.1.2 (Transfer of Registered Notes represented by Individual Certificates) of the Terms and Conditions.

 Records of payments, trust and voting

 Neither the Issuer nor the Paying Agent will have any responsibility or liability for any aspect of the records relating to, or payments made on account of, Beneficial Interests, or for maintaining, supervising or reviewing any records relating to Beneficial Interests.
 Neither the Issuer nor the Paying Agent nor the Transfer Agent will be bound to record any trust in the Register or to take notice of or to accede to the execution of any trust (express, implied or constructive) to which any Note may be subject.
 Holders of Beneficial Interests vote in accordance with the Applicable Procedures.